HungChien/face-ai-project/docs/face_recognition_arcface_baseline.md

 ## ResNet50 + ArcFace CelebA200 Training

 The script `src/recognition/train_arcface_celeba_subset.py` trains a larger ArcFace baseline on a CelebA identity subset.
-This is the first non-smoke training run for Phase 2 Task 5.
+This is the first non-smoke training run for ArcFace training workflow.

 Training command: